 An estimated 60,000 Americans are diagnosed with Parkinson’s disease each year, with many struggling to cope with their progressive symptoms.
-At Michigan Neurology Associates & PC, with offices throughout the Metro Detroit area in Clinton Township, St. Clair Shores, Utica, and Westland, Michigan, the board-certified medical team offers compassionate care to help you manage symptoms like shaking and limited mobility using a custom treatment plan designed to meet your needs.
+At Michigan Neurology Associates & PC, with offices throughout the Metro Detroit area in Clinton Township, St. Clair Shores, and Utica, Michigan, the board-certified medical team offers compassionate care to help you manage symptoms like shaking and limited mobility using a custom treatment plan designed to meet your needs.
 Whether you need medications or physical therapy, you can rely on the caring staff to help you thrive with Parkinson’s disease.
 Schedule your evaluation online or by phone today.

 Parkinson’s disease is a progressive disorder that affects your nervous system.
 The condition develops gradually, triggered by the breakdown and death of nerve cells in the brain.

 Many of the symptoms of Parkinson’s disease stem from the loss of dopamine, the chemical message that controls your movements.
 It declines due to the death of dopamine-producing neurons.

 Symptoms of Parkinson’s disease often start gradually and in the earliest stages may go unnoticed.
 As the severity of symptoms increase, you may begin experiencing issues with muscle control and mobility.

 Common symptoms of Parkinson’s disease include:

 Movements you perform automatically, such as blinking or smiling, may also become noticeably difficult.

 There’s no specific test that can diagnose Parkinson’s disease.
 The experienced neurologists at Michigan Neurology Associates & PC perform a thorough evaluation of your overall health and a review of your symptoms.
 They also discuss your personal medical history and the history of your family.